yewin-mm/spring-boot-docker-sample/README.md

     ```sh
     docker ps -a

-* After application was runnint well as container, you can test application is running well or not by calling api which I added in this demo-application. <br>
+* After application was running well as container, you can test application is running well or not by calling api which I added in this demo-application. <br>
  Call `http://localhost:8080/spring-boot-docker-sample/getHello` via Browser or Postman.

 * If your application is not running well when application started up, you can check logs by removing `-d` to appear log in CMD or Terminal like below. <br>